Payment systems

 • It is possible to invoice customers, but there is a fee for over 25 customers a month;

-• Stripe has effective tools for customer verification.
+• Effective tools for customer verification.

 Integration and Compatibility